-You must report the amount of the loss on Form 4684 and must mark "Revenue Procedure 2017-60" at the top of that form.
+You must report the amount of the loss on Form 4684 and must enter "Revenue Procedure 2017-60" at the top of that form.
 The IRS won't challenge your treatment of damage resulting from a deteriorating concrete foundation as a casualty loss if the loss is determined and reported as provided in Revenue Procedure 2017-60.
-However, these losses will be subject to the \$100 Rule and the 10% Rule, discussed later.
+However, these losses will be subject to the \$100 rule and the 10% rule, discussed later.
+Because this would be claimed on an original or amended Form 1040 for a tax year prior to 2018, the personal casualty loss limitation isn't applicable.

 Claims for reimbursement.
-If you have a pending claim for reimbursement, or you intend to pursue reimbursement, you may claim a loss for 75% of the unreimbursed amounts paid during the taxable year to repair damage to your personal residence caused by the deteriorating concrete foundation.
-If you have been fully reimbursed before filing a return for the year the loss was sustained you may not claim a loss.
+If you have a pending claim for reimbursement, or you intend to pursue reimbursement, you may claim a loss for 75% of the unreimbursed amounts paid during the tax year to repair damage to your personal residence caused by the deteriorating concrete foundation.
+If you have been fully reimbursed before filing a return for the year the loss was sustained, you may not claim a loss.

-If you don't have a pending claim for reimbursement, and you don't intend to pursue reimbursement, you may claim as a loss all unreimbursed amounts (subject to the adjusted basis limitation) paid during the taxable year to repair damage to your home caused by the deteriorating concrete foundation.
+If you don't have a pending claim for reimbursement, and you don't intend to pursue reimbursement, you may claim as a loss all unreimbursed amounts (subject to the adjusted basis limitation) paid during the tax year to repair damage to your home caused by the deteriorating concrete foundation.